 Spider-Girl is the little comic book that could.
 Originally making her debut in a one-off story by DeFalco & Frenz in What If #105 (Feb 1998), Spider-Girl graduated to her own ongoing series just a few months later.
 DeFalco, first paired with penciler Pat Olliffe, and later reunited with Frenz, did a great job developing Mayday and her supporting cast.
 Spider-Girl gained a relative small but very enthusiastic fanbase and ran for 100 issues, followed by Amazing Spider-Girl, which lasted another 30 issues.
 Mayday then migrated to several issues of Spider-Man Family and Web of Spider-Man, and then a Spectacular Spider-Girl miniseries, with DeFalco & Frenz bringing her story to a close with the Spider-Girl: The End special in October 2010.
 Of course, that was still not the curtain for Mayday, who has continued to pop up here and there.
 You can’t keep a good Spider-Girl down!

-DeFalco & Frenz introduced Café Indigo, a coffee shop in Forest Hills, Queens where Mayday and her friends often hung out.
+DeFalco & Oliffe introduced Café Indigo, a coffee shop in Forest Hills, Queens where Mayday and her friends often hung out (It was named after Olliffe’s wife’s interior design business at the time).
 It certainly evoked memories of the Spider-Man stories by Lee & Romita where Peter, MJ and their circle frequented The Coffee Bean.